Some Dangers of Social Media Posts

 When I scroll through feeds, I am amazed at how much information is posted without a second thought.
 “31 years old today!” or “Mom and me at the bar!”
 I get it; you want the world to see you having a great time.
-Unfortunately, when you post things like this, not only do I have your birthday but I also have a link to your mother’s profile where it wouldn’t take too much to discover her maiden name or yours.
+Unfortunately, when you post things like this, I have your birthday and a link to your mother’s profile, where it wouldn’t take too much to discover her maiden name or yours.

 Not a big deal, right?
-Well, birthday, mother’s maiden name; these are popular security questions that I now have the answers to.
-When you blindly post stuff like that, you are giving identity thieves plenty to work with.
+Well, birthday, mother’s maiden name; these are popular security questions to which I now have answers.
+When you blindly post stuff like that, you give identity thieves plenty to work with.

 - A stalker or ex could easily find you.

 - A bad guy could enter your home knowing that you’re not there.
 He could simply wait on you to return, catching you by surprise.